HMH-461: Early years

 In January 1957, the squadron was reactivated at Marine Corps Air Station New River in North Carolina as Marine Helicopter Transport Squadron (Medium) 461, HMR(M)-461, assigned to Marine Aircraft Group 26.
 The squadron was equipped as the initial squadron with the HR2S-1 (later to be designated as the CH-37), then the newest and largest helicopter in the Marine Corps inventory.
 The "Deuce," as it was called, was capable of carrying 26 troops, or 8,000 pounds of cargo at speeds up to 110 knots.
 The aircraft was powered by two R2800-54 engines and carried a crew of four.
 As part of the U.S. space program in 1961, HMR(M)-461 performed aerial recovery of NASA rockets launched at Wallops Island.
 In February 1962, HMR(M)-461 was redesignated Marine Heavy Helicopter Squadron-461 (HMH-461).

 While deployed aboard USS Boxer and USS Guadalcanal from 1962 to 1965, HMH-461 participated in various deployments and exercises in the Mediterranean and Caribbean Seas.
 In February 1966, the squadron was reduced to cadre status to await arrival of the CH-53A helicopter, which replaced the CH-37.
 In November 1970, the CH-53A was replaced by the CH-53D helicopter.
 Throughout the 1970s, HMH-461 continued its support of Fleet Marine operations in such places as the Mediterranean and Caribbean Seas, Scandinavia, Northern Europe and Great Britain.

+October 1983 to May 1984 a detachment of four CH-53Ds, from HMH-461, were assigned to HMM-261 for a 6 month Mediterranean deployment aboard the USS Guam (LPH-9).
+Shortly after departing Norfolk the 22nd MAU was redirected to the Caribbean nation of Grenada and participated in Operation Urgent Fury before relieving the 24th MAU in Beirut Lebanon.

 New CH-53E Super Stallion helicopters marked another chapter in HMH-461 history with the first operational flight in October 1987.
 In September 1988, HMH-461 took delivery of its first lot of eleven CH-53Es from Sikorsky Aircraft and would go on to make history as the first Marine Corps aviation unit to aerial refuel using night vision goggles, externally lift a Riverine Assault Craft, load a CH-53E into a C-17 Globemaster, and lift two HMMWVs simultaneously..